 A native mobile application feels as if it is an integrated part of the device because it has access to all hardware and software functionalities of the device or platform on which it is installed.
 For example, it can use the camera, GPS, microphone, access the list of contacts, and so on that are already integrated into the device.

-Another thing to keep in mind when comparing a native application vs. hybrid application is that a native app can also incorporate gestures (either standard operating-system gestures or new, app-defined gestures).
+Another thing to keep in mind when comparing a native application vs. a hybrid application is that a native app can also incorporate gestures (either standard operating-system gestures or new, app-defined gestures).
 Also, it is able to use the device’s notification system and can be used offline.
 When it comes to performance and seamless integration on a device, native apps claim the crown.

 Native Apps are Safer